 Fgf10 is essential for limb bud formation and it is a target of Tbx4/5.
 To determine whether direct regulation of Fgf10 expression is the primary function of Tbx4/5 during the initial phase of limb bud formation, we compared the abilities of Tbx4 and Tbx5 and their downstream target, Fgf10, to rescue hindlimb formation in the Tbx4 conditional mutant using a gene deletion/gene replacement strategy.
-As a control experiment, we crossed transgenic lines expressing either Tbx4 or Tbx5 under control of the Prrx1 regulatory element (Prrx1-Tbx4; Prrx1-Tbx5; (Duboc and Logan 2011b, Minguillon et al. 2005) into the background of (Tbx4^{lox/lox};RetRVCre;Prrx1-Tbx4 the Tbx4 conditional knockout and Tbx4^{lox/lox};RetRVCre;Prrx1-Tbx5).
-Both Tbx4 and Tbx5 transgenes are able to rescue hindlimb development in the Tbx4 conditional knockout background (Fig.3D,F).
-Consistent with our previous observations (Duboc and Logan 2011b, Minguillon et al. 2005, Minguillon et al. 2009), the Tbx5-rescued limb retains all hindlimb characteristics indicating that Tbx5 and Tbx4 can act equivalently to regulate limb outgrowth and have no role in determining forelimb or hindlimb morphologies in mouse.
-Using the same strategy with a cre-inducible Fgf10 transgenic (Z/EGFgf10 see Materials and Methods, (Sulaiman et al. 2016)) produced no discernible rescue of the Tbx4 conditional knockout phenotype (Fig.3E).
-This is despite the fact that the same Fgf10-inducible line and cre transgenic are able to fully rescue hindlimb formation in the Fgf10 mutant (Fgf10^{-/-};RetRvCre;Z/EGFgf10) (Supplementary Fig.3).
-These results demonstrate that the level of FGF signalling in the hindlimb is not established solely through the direct regulation of Fgf10 ligand by Tbx4 and that other Tbx4 targets have critical roles in establishing FGF signalling levels sufficient for normal limb outgrowth.
-In the forelimb, Tbx5 acts in a feed-forward loop to regulate both Fgf10 ligand and mesenchymal expression of an FGF receptor that is required to establish the positive feedback loop of FGF signalling (Harvey and Logan 2006).
-Our results are consistent with an equivalent relationship existing in the hindlimb (Fig.3A).
+As a control experiment, we crossed transgenic lines expressing either Tbx4 or Tbx5 under control of the Prrx1 regulatory element (Prrx1-Tbx4 and Prrx1-Tbx5; Duboc and Logan, 2011b; Minguillon et al., 2005) into the background of the Tbx4 conditional knockout (Tbx4^{lox/lox}; RetRVCre; Prrx1-Tbx4 and Tbx4^{lox/lox}; RetRVCre; Prrx1-Tbx5).
+Compared with control hindlimb (Fig. 3B) and Tbx4 conditional knockout hindlimb (Fig. 3C), both Tbx4 and Tbx5 transgenes were able to rescue hindlimb development in the Tbx4 conditional knockout background (Fig. 3D,F).
+Consistent with our previous observations (Duboc and Logan, 2011b; Minguillon et al., 2005, 2009), the Tbx5-rescued limb retained all hindlimb characteristics, indicating that Tbx5 and Tbx4 can act equivalently to regulate limb outgrowth and have no role in determining forelimb or hindlimb morphologies in mouse.
+Using the same strategy with a cre-inducible Fgf10 transgenic line (Z/EGFgf10; see Materials and Methods; Sulaiman et al., 2016), we observed no discernible rescue of the Tbx4 conditional knockout phenotype (Fig. 3E).
+This is despite the fact that the same

+Fgf10-inducible line and cre transgenic were able to fully rescue hindlimb formation in the Fgf10 mutant (Fgf10^{-/-};RetRvCre;Z/EGFgf10) (Fig. S3).
+These results demonstrate that the level of FGF signalling in the hindlimb is not established solely through the direct regulation of Fgf10 ligand by Tbx4 and that other Tbx4 targets have crucial roles in establishing FGF signalling levels sufficient for normal limb outgrowth.
+In the forelimb, Tbx5 acts in a feed-forward loop to regulate both Fgf10 ligand and mesenchymal expression of an FGF receptor that is required to establish the positive-feedback loop of FGF signalling (Harvey and Logan, 2006).
+Our results are consistent with an equivalent relationship existing in the hindlimb (Fig. 3A).